 American Modernism in 5 themes

 A guide to key strands in early 20th-century American painting, from industrial landscapes to desert vistas, via Paris and abstraction.
-Featuring works from The Barney A. Ebsworth Collection, 13-14 November, and American Art, 20 November
+Featuring works offered in American Art on 22 May

 In the early 1900s, America underwent a period of rapid modernisation.

 With the advent of the railroad and mass production, America’s

 world of factories and skyscrapers came artists, trying to

 make sense of the modern age.
 Their paintings reflected the

 concerns of the American people, the ever-evolving landscape